Mercedes, Nissan expand cooperation to build pickup

 The segment has been moving upmarket, creating an opening for a premium brand, Daimler said.
 A recent study by Truecar.com found 25 percent of Ford pickup trucks sell for $50,000 or more.

-(Additional reporting by Eliana Raszewski in Buenos Aires; reporting by Edward Taylor and Joseph White; editing by Kirsti Knolle, David Evans and Andrew Hay)
+(Reporting by Edward Taylor and Joseph White,; Editing by Kirsti Knolle and David Evans)